Major Paper and Thesis Scheduling:

 consisting of poetry) may be shorter.
 Ultimately, the thesis will be of the length

-appropriate to the subject as proposed by the student and mentor and approved by the
+appropriate to the subject as proposed by the student and Director and approved by

 Overview--thesis vs. major paper: